-To care for those who are unable to reach our health clinics, we’ve built a network of trained refugee volunteers to seek out their sick neighbors and refer them to care.
-These Community Health Workers go tent-to-tent teaching about hygiene and disease.
-They tell pregnant women how to keep themselves and their newborns healthy.
-Their dedication to spreading these messages within their own communities prevents needless suffering and death.
+To care for those who are unable to reach our health clinics, we’ve built a network of trained refugee volunteers.
+These Community Health Workers go tent-to-tent teaching about hygiene and nutrition.
+They explain to pregnant women how to keep themselves and their newborns healthy.
+They educate families about preventing infectious disease.
+Volunteers also provide basic psychological support to address mental and emotional trauma.

 Caring for the Whole Person

 Your support brings critical health care to Rohingya refugees.
-And it does more than that.
-Our team cares about the whole person.
-Often that means sitting with mothers, fathers, and grandparents through their emotional pain as we treat their physical pain.
+The Rohingya people have survived extreme suffering and loss.
+They experience physical, mental and emotional pain.
+To meet these needs, our team goes beyond medical care.
+We care about the whole person.
+Often that means sitting with mothers, fathers and grandparents through their emotional pain as we treat their physical pain.
 Offering comfort and compassion amid grief and loss.Volunteer Opportunities